ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 For OpenFlow messages coming from the switches, the controller interface provides a collection of internal handlers to deal with the different types of messages.
 Some handlers can not be modified by derived class, as they must behave as already implemented.
-Other handlers can be overridden by derived controllers to implement the desired control logic.
+Other handlers can be overridden to implement the desired control logic.

 The ``OFSwitch13`` module brings the ``OFSwitch13LearningController`` class that implements the controller interface to work as a "learning bridge